 The most common condition we treat with hydrodissection is Carpal Tunnel Syndrome (CTS), which is an entrapment of the median nerve at the wrist.
 CTS can be a painful and debilitating condition that results in pain, numbness, tingling and weakness in the hand.
 Nerve entrapments can occur in other regions of the body, most commonly in the upper/lower extremities, and will present with symptoms similar to CTS.
 Increased risk factors for nerve entrapment syndromes include job or recreational activities that require repetitive motions in unnatural positions.

 Am I a candidate for Hydrodissection?

 The first step is getting an accurate, timely diagnosis.
 The physicians at Performance Rehabilitation & Regenerative Medicine will perform a complete history and physical examination, which may include a diagnostic ultrasound examination, MRI and neurodiagnostic testing.
 Once we have obtained a diagnosis, the doctor will discuss your treatment options in a shared decision- making model of healthcare.
 Our philosophy is to move from conservative to more aggressive treatment recommendations as appropriate.
 Typically hydrodissection is a treatment option utilized if other interventions have failed including: physical therapy, cortisone injections, surgery etc.

 If you are suffering from pain and dysfunction from a nerve entrapment condition and have experienced minimal relief from previous surgeries or interventions, hydrodissection may be the solution you are looking for.
-Please feel free to contact one of our Patient Care Coordinators today at 908-754-1960 to make an appointment or you may contact us online.
+Please feel free to contact one of our Patient Care Coordinators today at 908-754-1960 to make an appointment or you may book an appointment online.